-In order to prepare the nursing students for success, the curriculum for both programs are designed in a sequential fashion to support learning and enrichment.
+In order to prepare the nursing students for success, the curriculum for the program is designed in a sequential fashion to support learning and enrichment.
 Students may not deviate from sequence.
 All courses within a level must be completed before proceeding to the next level.